Cigna HealthCare Appeals & Grievances

 1. Call Member Services.

-2. If Member Services cannot resolve your concern/complaint regarding a coverage decision, ask the representative for information about how to appeal the decision.
+2. If Member Services cannot resolve your concern, ask the representative how to appeal.

-3. If you are not satisfied with the single level appeal decision, we will provide information on other options that may be available to you depending on the type of plan your employer has chosen.
+3. If you are not satisfied, we will provide information on other options that may be available.

 4. Depending on your benefits plan, an additional external independent review of coverage decisions involving issues of medical necessity or experimental treatment may be available.
 You will be notified in writing as to what type of review is available to you.